Ankeno/TaskbarInfo/README.md

 # TaskbarInfo
-A MusicBee plugin that shows additional info in the taskbar.
+A MusicBee plugin that shows song progress and player status (Playing/Paused) in the taskbar.